gramps-project/gramps/README.md

 * **ttf-freefont**

- More font support in the reports
+ More font support in the reports.
+ For use genealogic symbols you must have FreeSerif or DejaVu Sans fonts (or other) installed.

 * **geocodeglib**